nsrau/azure-docs.it-it/articles/billing-usage-rate-card-partner-solution-cloudyn.md

 <properties
-   pageTitle="L’API di utilizzo e l’API RateCard di Microsoft Azure Usage consentono a Cloudyn di fornire ITFM ai clienti | Microsoft Azure" description="Fornisce un punto di vista unico del partner di fatturazione di Microsoft Azure, Cloudyn, sulle esperienze di integrazione delle API di fatturazione di Azure nel prodotto.
-Ciò è particolarmente utile per i clienti di Azure e Cloudyn che sono interessati a utilizzare/provare Cloudyn per Servizi di Azure." services="" documentationCenter="" authors="BryanLa"
+   pageTitle="Microsoft Azure Usage and RateCard APIs Enable Cloudyn to Provide ITFM for Customers | Microsoft Azure" description="Provides a unique perspective from Microsoft Azure Billing partner Cloudyn, on their experiences integrating the Azure Billing APIs into their product.
+This is especially useful for Azure and Cloudyn customers that are interested in using/trying Cloudyn for Azure Services." services="" documentationCenter="" authors="BryanLa"